Formula builder

 - Else

-- Click the Insert option that appears on each field when you hover a field.
-The Insert window appears where you can view the Formula builder and a list of form controls and variables with applied formulas.
-See Insert dialog fields, buttons and settings for detailed descriptions of the Insert window.
+- Click the Insert option that appears on each field when you hover over a field.
+The Insert variable dialog appears where you can view the Formula builder and a list of form controls and variables with applied formulas.
+See Insert variable dialog fields, buttons, and settings for detailed descriptions of the Insert variable window.

-- To type a formula do one of the following:
+- To type a formula complete one of the following tasks:

-- Select the Formula tab on the left and type your formula in the text box and then click Insert.
+- Select the Formula tab on the left and type your formula in the Formula field and then click Insert.
 Your new variable is shown as an inline formula.

-- Select the Form variable tab on the left and then do the following:
+- Select the Form variable tab on the left and then complete the following steps:

-- Click Create variable to open the Formula builder.
+- Click Add form variable to open the Formula builder.

 - Type a Name for your variable.